Skip to navigation Skip to content

 • Authenticating a Child Support customer

 • Offer passwords to all customers.
 The Child Support system can record a nominated password up to 15 characters long.
-The Service Officer tells the customer they may record a password on their account as an added security measure.
+The Service Officer tells the customer they may record a password on their account as an added security measure

 Recording details + Read more ...

-When the call is completed, update the person's record as required.
-Create a DOC stating the information was received by Relay Call via the NRS.
+• create a note stating the information was received by Relay Call via the NRS.

 Receiving an NRS call from a customer